Request a Demo

 • Default Bias: Making the in-person exam the default option for members can reduce the effort required to schedule the appointment and increase compliance.

-Education plays a critical role in activating and empowering members to complete a desired health action.
-A captivating piece of streaming content or even a link to an existing resource can help educate members about why going in-clinic is a better way to monitor their diabetes, driving sustainable behavior change in combination with behavioral science-backed dialogue.
+Education is critical in activating and empowering members to complete a desired health action.
+Streaming a captivating piece of healthcare content or even a link to an existing resource can help educate members about why going in-clinic is a better way to monitor their diabetes, driving sustainable behavior change in combination with behavioral science-backed dialogue.
 That’s why Streaming Content and Instructional Strategy make up one of mPulse Mobile’s proprietary engagement strategy pillars.
-Our team of instructional strategists and healthcare industry experts creates compelling learning experiences inspired by trends from consumer products and aligned with key STARS measures, like Diabetes Care – Kidney Disease Monitoring.
-Streaming content and messaging are developed alongside thought leaders and industry experts to ensure members feel empowered, inspired, and informed to take action to improve their health and health literacy.
-In fact, mPulse observed a 274% increase in retinal eye exam completions when streaming content was used in SMS versus when it was not used.
-Powerful right?
-We think the data speaks for itself.

 Closing Gaps in Care: What Key Strategies Should Plans Consider?